Sister Grace: House of Mercy board ‘broke my heart’

 While Miller did say she had other offers to go elsewhere, she is not.
 She referred to the board of directors as perhaps trying to force her out.
 She says that back and forth has left her grief-stricken.

 “My understanding is there’s one person on the board who did this, and that bothers me.
 One person on the board made that decision.
 It’s like, where did you get your power?
 You’re the one who calls me ‘friend’.
-You say you’re my friend, and yet you did this to me and broke my heart,” says Miller.
+You say you’re my friend, and yet you did this to me and broke my heart,” Miller said.

 She added, “I’m not here for the board.
 There was no board when I started.
 You know, late at night, when I was picking up homeless people off the street late at night, where was the board?
 They were tucked in their beds sounds asleep and comfortable.”

 The House of Mercy shelters over 80 people nightly and distributes 9,000 meals per month.
-Live from Ormond Street in Rochester, Christian Garzone, News 8.
 The House of Mercy was started back in 1984.